raspberrypilearning/slug/en/step_4.md

 --- /hint ---
 --- /hints ---

 If you run your program at this point, nothing will happen.
-This is because we haven't _called_ the function, so the code will not execute.
+This is because we haven't called the function, and therefore the code will not execute.

-+ In the **main program** section, clear the screen and then call the function by adding the following code:
++ In the **main program** section, clear the LED screen and then call the function by adding the following code:

 ```python
 sense.clear()
 draw_slug()
 ```

-+ Run your program and check that you see three pixels in a row light up to form your slug.
++ Save and run your program, and check that you see a row of three pixels light up to form your slug.